 Inventory, lb : 0

-Lodi apples are an early season variety available in the summer.
+Lodi apples are available in the mid-summer through fall.

 Lodi apples, botanically classified as Malus domestica, are an early-maturing variety belonging to the Rosaceae family.
 The tart fruits are believed to have been developed from the yellow transparent and Montgomery apple varieties and are one of the earliest cultivars to be found in American markets, often appearing in the summer.
 Lodi apples are not commercially cultivated due to their short shelf life and the flesh frequently cracking in storage.
 The apples have become a valued home garden variety in the southern United States and are popularly used in cooked applications, including baked goods and sauces.

 Lodi apples are a good source of vitamin C and fiber, which has been shown to help regulate blood sugar, digestion, and boost the immune system.
 The apples also contain vitamin A and some iron, potassium, and phosphorus.